Over-Incarceration of Native Americans: Roots, Inequities, and Solutions

 By: Michaela Seiber, MPH

-Community Engagement Racial Disparities November 21, 2022
+Community Engagement Racial and Ethnic Disparities November 21, 2022

 November is Native American Heritage month.
 It gives a platform for Native people in the United States of America to share our culture, traditions, music, crafts, dance, and ways and concepts of life.
 It’s also an appropriate time to highlight the overrepresentation of Indigenous people in jails across the country while actively pursuing solutions.
 Some estimates suggest that Indigenous people are jailed at twice the rate of White people in the U.S. In the past, people in communities participating in the MacArthur Foundation’s Safety and Justice Challenge (SJC) have spoken about how to address the disparity.